amberave/tmdb/README.md

 # The Movie Database Automation

+This program reads in an Excel file, pulls data from sites:
+* The Movie Database (TMDB)
+* Internet Movie Database (IMDb) - including Metacritic (Metascore)
+* Letterboxd
+* Rotten Tomatoes

+It writes the information back to an Excel file.

+It can also pull your latest logged films on Letterboxd if they are not already in the list.

 ## Installation

-Navigate to the folder where you want the program saved, start a command line by typing 'cmd' + Enter into the File Explorer address bar:
+Navigate to the folder where you want the program saved, start Command Prompt by typing 'cmd' + Enter into the File Explorer address bar:

 <img src="assets/type_cmd.jpg" alt="Type 'cmd' to open command prompt" width="300" height="200">

-In the command line, paste the below command:
+In Command Prompt, paste the below command:
 ```
 git clone https://github.com/amberave/tmdb.git;cd tmdb;python -m venv venv\;venv\Scripts\activate;pip install -r requirements.txt
 ```
 1. Login to [The Movie Database](https://www.themoviedb.org/settings/api).
 2. Scroll to the bottom of the [API page](https://www.themoviedb.org/settings/api) and copy your API Key.
-3. Create a file called `api_key.txt` in this folder (`tmdb`) and paste your API key into it.
+3. Create a file called `tmdb_api_key.txt` in this folder (`tmdb`) and paste your API key into it.

 ## Usage